Tenements-facades-project/wrofacade/docs/technologies.md

 terminals).
 Additionally, such a grammar is a _generative model_, that may be used to generate facade's images examples.

-The idea is given a set of facades' images, to build a stochastic grammar, which terminals and nonterminals are derived from the input examples, but the grammar is able to generate new facades examples using them.
+Given a set of facades' images, the idea is to build a stochastic grammar in which terminals and nonterminals are derived from the input examples, but the grammar is able to generate new facades examples using them.

 ### Grammar learning process

-The input of the process is a set of facades examples, where each example is a pair of images: (_I_, _M_); _I_ is a RGB image of a facade, and _M_ is the segmentation mask of the facade.
+The input to the process is a set of facades examples, where each example is a pair of images: (_I_, _M_); _I_ is a RGB image of a facade, and _M_ is the segmentation mask of the facade.